musakurel/butterfly-project/README.md

 npm run fe:dev
 ```
 Command above will run frontend app via `webpack-dev-server` and it will be available on `http://localhost:3000`

-## Task

-Current app is very primitive, it's only allows you to view butterflies.
-We want to have ability to **create/delete** butterfiles
-### Requirements
-1. Add endpoint to the server `POST /butterfiles/create`
-  It should validate provided payload and throw corresponded error if validation didn't pass.
-If payload is correct it should try to add new record to the database.
-2. Implement butterfly upsert form on the frontend.
-It should be available on `http://localhost:3000/create`
-3. Add endpoint to the server `DELETE /butterfiles/:id`
-  It should check that butterfly with provided ID exists.
-Delete butterfly with provided ID.
-4. Add **delete** button to the butterfly card.
-When button is clicked it should ask user confirmation.

-### Bonus task
-Implement **wishlist** functionality.
-Add ability to add butterfiles to the wishlist and then view wishlist on the sepparate page, e.g: `http://localhost:3000/wishlist`

-### What we're looking for
-* Your code should be extensible and reusable
-* Your code should be tidy and adhere to conventions
-* Your changes should be well-scoped and explained in the write-up
-* Your write-up should be thoughtful and coherent

-❗️ If you have any questions or concerns, please do not hesitate to contact us!

 ## Development
 Both backend and frontend are built and running in development mode.
 To run them both you can launch backend/frontend servers on the separate terminals.
 In the first terminal run server `npm run server:dev`.
 In the second terminal run frontend `nnpm run fe:dev`